SWastling/geprotocol/README.md

 - `json`: write protocol parameters to JSON file.
 The required arguments are:
    - `d`: DICOM file
    - `j`: JSON file
-- `diff`: compare protocol parameters with a second DICOM file.
+- `diff`: compare protocol parameters with a second DICOM file or LxProtocol file.
 The required arguments are:
-   - `r`: reference DICOM file
+   - `r`: reference DICOM or LxProtocol file
    - `t`: test DICOM file
 ## Options
 - `-h`: display help message, and quit
 - `--version`: display version and exit

 ## Description
-Extract or compare parameters from GE MRI DICOM Protocol Data Block stored in element `0025,101b`.
-Element `0025,101b` contains text compressed using [gzip](gnu.org/software/gzip).
+Extract or compare parameters from GE MRI DICOM protocol data block stored in element `(0025,101b)`.
+Element `(0025,101b)` contains text compressed using [gzip](gnu.org/software/gzip).

 ### json mode
-The contents of the Protocol Data Block are saved to a JSON file.
+The contents of the protocol data block are saved to a JSON file.

 ### diff mode
-Differences between the reference and test DICOM files are shown on stdout.
-Each parameter in the procotol data block that differs between reference and test files is shown using three lines:
+Differences between the protocol data block in the reference DICOM, or LxProtocol file, and test DICOM file are shown on stdout.
+Each parameter that differs between reference and test files is shown as described below:

-1. parameter name
+1. If a parameter is found in both files but the value differs:

+    ```bash
+    < NAME ref_value
+    > NAME test_value
+    ```

-2. `<` parameter value in reference DICOM
+2. If a parameter is only found in the reference file:
+    ```bash
+    < NAME ref_value
+    >
+    ```

-3. `>` parameter value in test DICOM
+3. If a parameter is only found in the test DICOM file:
+    ```bash
+    <
+    > NAME test_value
+    ```

 ## Installing
 1. Create a directory to store the package e.g.: